MadGamerHD/GTASceneSync/README.md

 ## New in 2.0.0
 - Added support for GTA Vice City IPL export with quaternion-based rotations.
 - New batch operations: Remove materials, convert to collisions, rename objects, and reset positions.
+- Fixed crash issue in the IPL file for GTA San Andreas.

 ## Future Updates
 - Ongoing refinements and bug fixes based on user feedback.